followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/4 Events/initialized.md

 ===========================================================================

 <!--shortDescription-->
-Raised when the widget is initialized.
+Raised only once, after the widget is initialized.
 <!--/shortDescription-->

 <!--fullDescription-->